1991 Chimayo shootings: Aftermath

-After a large manhunt with up to 60 lawmen searching the area, Abeyta turned himself in the day after the mass killing, at about 10pm.
+After a large manhunt with up to 60 lawmen searching the area, Abeyta turned himself a day after the murders, at about 10pm.

 Abeyta claimed self-defense but was convicted of four counts of first degree murder, two counts of second degree murder, and one count of involuntary manslaughter.
 The prosecution sought a death sentence.
 However, after deliberating for 11 days, the jury voted for a life sentence.
 In December 1991, Abeyta was sentenced to four life terms plus 36 years, the maximum for all the charges.
-The crime remains the deadliest mass murder in New Mexican history.